We officially have a kid at college. I don’t think you can ever be fully ready for this reality.

 Packing Tips for College Move-in Day

-Ikea Frakta bags with zippers are amazing and make moving their clothes into the dorm super easy.
+Ikea Frakta bags with zippers are amazing!
+The bags make moving clothes into the dorm super easy.
 They hold a lot and can be used for laundry later.

 If you can’t make it to an IKEA you can purchase them or the Amazon knock-off storage bags.

-The garbage bag trick around all of the hanging clothes was also super easy for carrying in his clothes.
+The garbage bag trick around the hanging clothes was also super easy to carry in his clothes.

 Try to help them put away and organize as much as possible before you go.
-It can be intimidating to try to figure out systems in their new space.
+It can be intimidating for students to create systems in their new space.

-We learned that the foam pad on top of his mattress was technically supposed to be out of the wrapper for 48 hours to unsmoosh.
+We learned the foam pad on top of his mattress was supposed to be out of the wrapper for 48 hours to unsmooth.
 Oops!

 Also, don’t forget to wait 24 hours to plug in your mini-fridge if you laid it on its side to transport it.